Once you’ve tried this recipe,

 Finishing touches before eating:

-Sprinkle fresh cilantro over the top, if desired.
+Sprinkle fresh parsley over the top, if desired.

-Add salt and pepper to soup per individual bowl if necessary (try it first without).
+Add salt and pepper to soup by individual bowl if necessary (try it first without).

 Serve the soup along with your choice of side: